census-instrumentation/opencensus-web/packages/opencensus-web-core/README.md

 *For overview and usage info see the main [OpenCensus Web readme][oc-web-readme-url].*

-This package combines contains the core trace model used by OpenCensus Web.
+This package contains the core trace model used by OpenCensus Web.
 This trace model is based on the same TypeScript interfaces that [OpenCensus Node](https://github.com/census-instrumentation/opencensus-node) uses.